 - Vata type: Iron deficiency.
-Usually expressed by dry and rough skin, aches and pain, tremors, and cracking of the joints.
+Usually expressed by a dry and rough skin, aches and pain, tremors, and cracking of the joints.
 The person may be pale or look emaciated, suffering breathlessness, constipation or black stools.

 - Pitta type: Caused by blood loss due to bleeding hemorrhoids and bleeding gums.
-Normally is expressed through dizziness, sensitivity to light, yellow eyes, fever and burning sensation, bad breath, indigestion, passing colored urine and dark brown or yellow stools.
+Normally is expressed through dizziness, sensitivity to light, yellow eyes, fever and burning sensation, bad breath, indigestion, passing colored urine, and dark brown or yellow stools.

 - Kapha type: Swelling and hypo-protein emic anemia.
 Often is expressed by edema, chills, laziness, cough, obstruction in speech and voice, drowsiness and the skin is cool to touch.

 - Caused by all three doshas – Sannipataj has mixed qualities from the mentioned above.

 - Caused by eating clay – Mrttika bhakshan janya pandu roga.
 Edema in the cheeks and eyes, feet and pudendum, worm infection, loose motions, and breathlessness.

 Causative factors of Anemia from Ayurvedic Approach

 There are many factors which can cause anemia, due to a diet lacking in the right combination of foods or with poor nutritional value.
 Ayurveda links Anemia to the Pachaka Pitta (sub-dosha of Pitta), which is in charge of the proper assimilation of the digested food and its nutrients (as the minerals which would be passed into the blood) and it is located at the stomach.
 Identifying the root of the origin of the problem and eliminating it, is crucial any time we would like to get rid of it.
 What of the below points could the causative factor or factors in your case?